hmrc/accessibility-statement-frontend/README.md

 Creating such a file does not require any coding skills and can be done in a simple text editor, online YAML editor or even directly within Github.
-However, if you are a developer you may prefer to use your preferred IDE and git to upload the YAML file to the repository.
+However, if you are a developer you may prefer to use your preferred IDE and Git to upload the YAML file to the repository.

 ## To add your service's accessibility statement